Today's Saturday • 9 mins read

 Lithromanticism is a relatively new concept in the field of psychiatry and psychology.
 It refers to a person who experiences romantic attraction but does not want it reciprocated or acted upon.
 This is different from aromanticism, where a person does not experience romantic attraction at all.

-Currently, neither the Diagnostic and Statistical Manual of Mental Disorders (DSM) nor the International Classification of Diseases (ICD) recognize lithromanticism as a mental disorder.
+Currently, neither the Diagnostic and Statistical Manual of Mental Disorders (DSM) nor the International Classification of Diseases (ICD) recognizes lithromanticism as a mental disorder.
 However, it is important to note that the DSM and ICD are constantly evolving and updating to reflect changes in society and scientific research.

-While lithromanticism is not recognized as a mental disorder, it is important to acknowledge that individuals who identify as lithromantic may still face challenges and discrimination in society.
-It is important for mental health professionals to provide a safe and non-judgmental space for individuals to discuss their romantic orientation and any related concerns.
+While lithromanticism is not recognized as a mental disorder, we should acknowledge that individuals who identify as lithromantic may still face challenges and discrimination in society.
+Mental health professionals need to provide a safe and non-judgmental space for individuals to discuss their romantic orientation and any related concerns.

 Therapy and Support for Lithromantics